devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 The service is public and the first line leaks your phone number.
 How could it be exploited?
 A malicious web page may run a javascript that calls mtis2.m-transportas.lt on your behalf.
 But if your provider is Tele2 it is even worse: `x-tele2-subid` gets injected into all unencrypted web site requests.
 So a malicious site may call mtis2.m-transportas.lt with the leaked `x-tele2-subid` and retrieve the phone number on the server side.
 This way it is impossible to detect the abuse from the client!
 ### Proof of concept:
-Works with any Lithuanian mobile provider.
+Works with any Lithuanian mobile provider (*Update 2020-03-04: Tele2 is working on the fix and has disabled phone number resolution service for mtis2.m-transportas.lt*).
 Turn off WIFI and click on the link in your mobile device.
 [http://www.devsecurity.eu/mobile-data-leak/](http://www.devsecurity.eu/mobile-data-leak/)

 ![Screenshot](mobile-data-leak-poc.png)